 Fabulous views on a nice day though.
 Last time I was up here we were lost in the clouds.
 This time you could see across to Lake Wairarapa, & the entire Rimutaka Hill road (on the Featherston side).

 I took it easy, & caught Chris, Scott, & Daniel at one of the Pylons.
-Daniel had s stationary rollover moment (both sides) at the gate at the end of the track, initially because the side stand is too upright, & then when it fell over the other side when he got over enthusiastic picking it up.
-It bent the brake & gear shift levers, which needed a bit of modification before we could carry on (you need boxer cylinders – they protect everything & make it easier to pick up.
+Daniel had a stationary rollover moment (both sides) at the gate at the end of the track, initially because the side stand is too upright, & then when it fell over the other side when he got over enthusiastic picking it up.
+It bent the brake & gear shift levers, which needed a bit of modification before we could carry on (you need boxer cylinders - they protect everything & make it easier to pick up.
 DAMHIK.

-Back at the car park, Chris, Scott, & Colin had already departed for the Akatarewa (they scrawled a note on the back of Sam’s van).
+Back at the car park, Chris, Scott, & Colin had already departed for the Akatarewas (they scrawled a note on the back of Sam's van).
 The rest of the group was going to do Admirals Rd.
-Daniel, Stefan & I decided on a quickish trip to Ocean Beach & back (I hadn’t been June (Onoke Spit doesn’t count).
+Daniel, Stefan & I decided on a quickish trip to Ocean Beach & back (I hadn't been since June (Onoke Spit doesn't count).

 Interesting to note the sign on the gate - looks like our days of free access are about to be limited.
 Also noted the damage from the big storms on the scree slope.

 where is that sign/gate steve?